 This program will offer an overview of Big Data and energy analytics, including the roles of management, and demonstrate the link to corporate performance indicators and operational efficiency.
 Access course syllabus.

-The next course runs October 5-30, 2020.
 Class meetings will occur online via Zoom every Friday from 11:00 a.m. - 12:30 p.m.
 MT during the four week course.
-Registration will close October 2 or once the class is filled.
+Registration for spring will open November 9.

 Course topics include: